 Washing (and conditioning) your hair with a natural shampoo bar.

 Washing hair with a “bar” of soap may seem a bit odd to some, but once the bar lathers up you’ll love it!
 A nice lather will come from a balanced blend of the right oils, and friction.
-Lucky for you, your hair makes for great friction (and my shampoo bars are formulated for lather).
+Lucky for you, your hair makes for great friction (and our shampoo bars are formulated for lather).
 Here’s how Kandra, our founder, washes her hair:

 Lather up your bar of shampoo just like any bar of soap, relish in the mounds of chemical-free bubbles, and scrub away!
-I also keep the bar in the palm of my hand while I scrub with my fingers, but if you don’t have a much hair as I do (lucky you!) you can probably put is back on the soap dish.
+I also keep the bar in the palm of my hand while I scrub with my fingers, but if you don’t have a much hair as I do (lucky you!) you can probably put it back on the soap dish.

 Rinse out all of the shampoo being careful not to get any in your eyes, or your kids eyes.
 It’s not a horrible burn but it is soap and not the chemical tear-free soap in a bottle of baby shampoo.
 So, just keep it out of your eyes.

 A clarifying rinse of apple cider vinegar will help rinse away all of the grime and help tame frizz.
 An acidic rinse will smooth the hair shaft down after the alkaline soap (your shampoo bar) raised the scales to get everything clean.
 You can use lemon juice, vinegar (white or apple cider, I use apple cider), or even kombucha.

-My recipe is 1 tbsp apple cider vinegar to 4 cups water.
+My recipe is 1 tbsp herb-infused apple cider vinegar to 4 cups water.
 I mix up 4 cups of the rinse in a large bowl and take it into the shower with me.
 Then after the first rinse, I dip my hair into it, squish the mounds of hair around, pour the rest over my head. and rinse it all out.